pomoplus/pomoplus.github.io/privacy/en.md

 ## 7. Children's Privacy

-Our app is not intended for children under 13.
-We do not knowingly collect information from children under 13.
+Pomo+ is a focus app designed for users of all ages.
+For users under 13, we recommend using the app under parental or guardian supervision.
+We will:

+- Ensure app content is suitable for all age groups
+- Not collect personal identification information from child users
+- Recommend parental supervision for users under 13
+- Immediately delete any personal information if we discover it was inadvertently collected from children

 ## 8. Changes to Privacy Policy